topfreegames/pitaya/docs/features.md

 ### Sessions

-Every connection established by the clients has an associated session instance, the session is destroyed when the connection closes.
-The session can be bound to an user id and can be used to set or retrieve data.
-The session is passed to every handler method through the context instance.
-Sessions can be used to send push messages to the client or kick her.
+Every connection established by the clients has an associated session instance, which is ephemeral and destroyed when the connection closes.
+Sessions are part of the core functionality of Pitaya, because they allow asynchronous communication with the clients and storage of data between requests.
+The main features of sessions are:

-There are some differences if the server is a frontend or backend server.
-Explained below
+* **ID binding** - Sessions can be bound to an user ID, allowing other parts of the application to send messages to the user without needing to know which server or connection the user is connected to
+* **Data storage** - Sessions can be used for data storage, storing and retrieving data between requests
+* **Message passing** - Messages can be sent to connected users through their sessions, without needing to have knowledge about the underlying connection protocol
+* **Accessible on requests** - Sessions are accessible on handler requests in the context instance
+* **Kick** - Users can be kicked from the server through the session's `Kick` method

+Even though sessions are accessible on handler requests both on frontend and backend servers, their behavior is a bit different if they are a frontend or backend session.
+This is mostly due to the fact that the session actually lives in the frontend servers, and just a representation of its state is sent to the backend server.

+A session is considered a frontend session if it is being accessed from a frontend server, and a backend session is accessed from a backend server.
+Each kind of session is better described below.

 #### Frontend sessions

 Sessions are associated to a connection in the frontend server, and can be retrieved by session ID or bound user ID in the server the connection was established, but cannot be retrieved from a different server.

 Callbacks can be added to some session lifecycle changes, such as closing and binding.
 The callbacks can be on a per-session basis (with `s.OnClose`) or for every session (with `OnSessionClose`, `OnSessionBind` and `OnAfterSessionBind`).

 #### Backend sessions